-One of the most common problems of growing plants is pests.
-Some of them are easy to control, but there are some that require a special approach.
-One of those will be discussed in this post.
+One of the most common problems with growing plants is pests.
+Some are easy to control, but some require a special approach.
+This post will discuss one of those.

-To get rid of the weevil on Coral Bells, pick the most active adults with your hands at night.
+QUICK ANSWER: Pick the most active adults with your hands at night to get rid of the weevil on Coral Bells.
 Also, spray heuchera with a systemic insecticide and water it with an aqueous solution of beneficial nematodes to kill the grubs.

 Pest description